gijit/gi/README.md

 We have a new contributor!
 Welcome to Malhar Vora.

+As of v0.5.6, integer modulo and divide now check for divide by zero, and panic like Go when found.

 jea: I'll be offline for a day or two.

 2018 Jan 12 update
 ------